BraedonKlock/Ledger/README.md

-Ledger is a web program i use to keep track of bills there amount and whether theyre paid.
+Ledger is a web program i use to keep track of bills, their amount and if they're paid.

-on Finances.html i can enter a bill name and the amount of that bill. i can also enter a week number (1-4) and the allotted amount for gas and the program will save those two things to local storage.
+On Finances.html i can enter a bill name and the amount of that bill. i can also enter a week number (1-4) and the allotted amount for gas and the program will save those two things to local storage.

 I can also add the amount owed on a mastercard and add and to subtract from that amount, saving it on local storage.